techie-joe/techie-joe.github.io/README.md

-Welcome to Techie Joe's website
+Welcome to Techie Joe's Website
 ---
 This is a static site hosted on GitHub showcasing my work and interests.